 No content targeting buyer-intent searches.
 A site with only a homepage, a services page, and a contact form is invisible for any search that is not your exact business name.
 The businesses that show up consistently have content that answers the questions buyers ask before they are ready to contact anyone.

 See exactly what is holding your site back.
-Run a free SEO scan at zanordigital.com/local-seo-audit and get a specific list of issues to fix, built for the Malaysian market.
+Run a free SEO audit and get a specific list of issues to fix, built for the Malaysian market.

 What good results look like versus what to worry about